secondRZ/swe-interview/topics/unity-and-game-dev.md

       6. What makes this game remarkable?
 Are there inherent viral attributes?
 Is there something particurlaly different?
 Why will this game spread like wildfire?
    2. Art & Assets:
       1. 3D Models
+         1. Characters should have both an idle animation, and a movement animation component for when the user is actively moving.
       2. Textures
       3. Level UI
       4. Scripts